Volume 10 - Continuous Publishing Iran J Neurosurg 2024, 10 - Continuous Publishing: 0-0 | Back to browse issues page

 URL: http://irjns.org/article-1-412-en.html

-Associate Professor, Department of Anesthesiology and Resuscitation of the Tashkent Medical Academy, Tashkent, Republic of Uzbekistan , temurmalik_murotov@mail.ru
+Department of Anesthesiology and Resuscitation, Tashkent Medical Academy, Tashkent, Uzbekistan. , temurmalik_murotov@mail.ru

 Article number: 23